movingdownunder/movingdownunder.github.io/_pages/general/visas.md

 Unlike the two visas mentioned, this is a temporary residency visa which leads to permanent residency at a later stage.

-In order to qualify for this visa you will need to meet the basic criteria and achieve the necessary points on the points test.
+In order to qualify for this visa you will need to meet the basic criteria and achieve the necessary [points on the points test](https://immi.homeaffairs.gov.au/help-support/departmental-forms/online-forms/points-calculator){:target="\_blank"}.
 However, under this particular visa category extra points are awarded if you are sponsored by a close relative or nominated by a State/ Territory government agency.
 The proviso for family sponsorship under this visa category is that your relative usually resides in a designated area of Australia.

 If you accept a nomination, the states and territories might require you to